Planning for an emergency

 council's rOLE IN eMERGENCIES

 Council works in collaboration with Emergency Service Organisations to ensure the safety of the community.
-The roles and responsibilities of Local Government in Emergency Management are detailed in the State and Rescue Management Act.
+The roles and responsibilities of Local Government in Emergency Management are detailed in the State Emergency and Rescue Management Act.

 Council also reviews and updates the Local Emergency Management Plan (EMPLAN) which details arrangements for, prevention of, preparation for, response to and recovery from emergencies within the Dubbo Regional Council Local Government Area.